jilaqi-le-gao/lightapt_f/README.md

 Light weight and Flexible Astro Photography Terminal

 ## Architecture
+There are two architectures both are available in LightAPT.

+### Fixed Architecture
 Inspired by INDI (https://github.com/indilib/indi)

     LightAPT Client 1 ----|                      |---- LightAPT Driver A  ---- Dev X